James M. Shuart Stadium: Football

 For nearly five decades, the stadium was home to Hofstra's football team.
-The team played in the Colonial Athletic Association conference.
-They utilized the stadium from its opening until 2009 when the program was retired.
+The team played in the Colonial Athletic Association conference and utilized the stadium from its opening until 2009 when the program was retired.

+In 1969, the Westchester Bulls of the Atlantic Coast Football League (ACFL) relocated to Long Island and became the Long Island Bulls, playing their home games at the stadium until 1970.
+The Long Island Chiefs of the ACFL also played at the stadium in 1973.

+In 1983, during the construction of Robert K. Kraft Field at Lawrence A. Wien Stadium, the Columbia Lions used it as a home field for one game.

 On November 4, 2009, the New York Sentinels of the United Football League played a home game at the stadium.

-Both the Long Island All-Star Football Game and the Fun City Bowl, featuring the New York City Police and Fire Department teams, have been held at the site.
+The site has hosted both the Long Island All-Star Football Game and the Fun City Bowl, which features the New York City Police and Fire Department teams.

 Other events

 The facility was used for three nights every October for the annual Newsday Marching Band Festival where selected Long Island high schools performed in an exhibition-style competition.
 Since 2014, the event has been held elsewhere.

 Various Long Island high school and New York state championship games for different sports are also held at the site.

 Design

 Originally built in 1962 and opened in 1963, the stadium has received a number of upgrades.
 In 1968 a new artificial playing surface was installed, making the stadium the third college facility in the nation to receive one.
 A major expansion was completed in the fall of 1996.
 The capacity had been raised from 7,000 to approximately 13,000, while the Howdy Myers Pavilion and new scoreboards in both end zones were constructed.
 In 2007, the artificial turf was replaced with FieldTurf which was again replaced in late 2012.
 Then in 2009 new scoreboards were installed in the north and south end zones.
 More recently, in 2013, the facility was renovated and reconfigured to its current capacity of 11,929.
 In late 2013, new lights designed by Musco Lighting replaced the original lights in the stadium that dated back to 1963.